wiskott-lab/sklearn-sfa/doc/user_guide.rst

 The animation below shows four non-overlapping receptive fields on a simple image time-series.

 .. image:: rf_gifs/with_overlay.gif
    :width: 40%
    :align: center

 Each receptive field will generate a time-series containing only the covered section.
 A single non-linear SFA is then trained on all resulting time-series', preceded by a linear SFA step.
-The animation below shows the input used to train this layer's SFA:
+The animation below shows the input used to train this layer's SFA.
+The steps between fields are **not** considered connected, but each color indicates an independent time-series.

 .. image:: rf_gifs/concat.gif
    :width: 20%
    :align: center

 The output slow features make for a single "pixel" of the layer's output, with the features as channels: Thus, if we would extract 8 features per field, a single output would be of shape (2, 2, 8).
-This procedure can then be repeated until a sufficiently low dimensionality has been reached and/or a sufficient amount of non-linearity has been injected into the model.
+This procedure is repeated until a sufficiently low dimensionality has been reached and/or a sufficient amount of non-linearity has been injected into the model.
 Afterwards, the output will be flattened into vectors and a final SFA is used to extract the desired number of output features.

-HSFA is implemented in this package, but should be considered **experimental**!
+For convenience, HSFA is implemented in this package.
+It should, however, be considered **experimental** at this point in time.

 Inspection and evaluation